giannisdaras/ambient-omni/README.md

 ![](figs/dogness_of_cat_1.jpg)

-As shown, some of the crops from these cats are useful for learning dog features in the low-noise regime of the diffusion.
+As shown, some of the crops from this cat are useful for learning dog features in the low-noise regime of the diffusion.